LINs-lab/RDED/README.md

 - We delineate three key objectives for effective dataset distillation on large-scale high-resolution datasets: realism, diversity, and efficiency.
 - We introduce the compression rate of information and a realism score backed by $\mathcal{V}$-information theory, together with an optimization-free efficient paradigm, to condense diverse and realistic data.
-- Extensive experiments substantiate the effectiveness of our method: it can distill a dataset with $\texttt{IPC} = 10$ from the complete ImageNet-1K in just 7 minutes and achieve a notable $42\%$ top-1 validation accuracy with ResNet-18, significantly surpassing other SOTA methods.
+- Extensive experiments substantiate the effectiveness of our method: it can distill the full ImageNet-1K to a small dataset comprising 10 images per class within 7 minutes, achieving a notable 42% top-1 accuracy with ResNet-18 on a single RTX-4090 GPU (while the SOTA only achieves 21% but requires 6 hours).

 ## Abstract